Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Abstract

 \section{Abstract}

 Shared mobility services require accurate demand models for effective service planning.
-On one hand, modeling the full probability distribution of demand is advantageous, because the full uncertainty structure preserves valuable information for decision making.
-On the other hand, demand is often observed through usage of the service itself, so that the observations are \emph{censored}, as they are inherently limited by available supply.
-Since the 1980s, various works on Censored Quantile Regression models have shown them to perform well under such conditions, and in the last two decades, several works have proposed to implement them flexibly through Neural Networks (CQRNN).
-However, apparently no works have yet applied CQRNN in the Transport domain.
-We address this gap by applying CQRNN to datasets from two shared mobility providers in the Copenhagen metropolitan area in Denmark, as well as common synthetic baseline datasets.
-The results show that CQRNN can estimate the intended distributions better than both censorship-unaware models and parametric censored models.
+On the one hand, modeling the full probability distribution of demand is advantageous because the entire uncertainty structure preserves valuable information for decision-making.
+On the other hand, demand is often observed through the usage of the service itself, so that the observations are \emph{censored}, as they are inherently limited by available supply.
+Since the 1980s, various works on Censored Quantile Regression models have performed well under such conditions.
+Further, in the last two decades, several papers have proposed to implement these models flexibly through Neural Networks.
+However, the models in current works estimate the quantiles individually, thus incurring a computational overhead and ignoring valuable relationships between the quantiles.
+We address this gap by extending current Censored Quantile Regression models to learn multiple quantiles at once and apply these to synthetic baseline datasets and datasets from two shared mobility providers in the Copenhagen metropolitan area in Denmark.
+The results show that our extended models yield fewer quantile crossings and less computational overhead without compromising model performance.